charlielobster/CUDA_NekRS/README.md

     set(CMAKE_C_COMPILER, "$ENV{OMPI_HOME}/bin")
     set(CMAKE_Fortran_COMPILER, "$ENV{OMPI_HOME}/bin")

 I am able then to compile the NekRS tool to 100% completion, but the samples are still broken.
-In line 193 of 3rd_Party/gslib/oogs.cpp, the following line throws a segmentation fault:
+In line 193 of 3rd_Party/gslib/oogs.cpp, the following line throws a segmentation fault in regards to permissions to a memory location.

     MPI_CHECK(MPI_Waitall(pwd->comm[send].n + pwd->comm[recv].n, pwd->req, MPI_STATUSES_IGNORE));